 - Hats – our favorite hats to keep the most sun off our kids are the Sunday Afternoons Kids Play hats.
 We like how they cover the back of their neck too and they have a wide brim to protect their faces.

 - Rain gear – Rain jackets and pants don’t take up a lot of space, so they are worth bringing.
-We found it to be invaluable especially when hiking in places like Iceland or Norway.
+We found kids rain gear to be invaluable especially when hiking in places like Iceland or Norway.

 Shop this entire list of Kids Hiking Gear Must Haves on Amazon!